How do funeral prices compare by state in Australia?

 Northern Territory

-Direct cremation: $2,500+ (limited data) Burial (funeral director plus cemetery): $9,500 to $13,172
+Direct cremation: no published figure.
+Burial (funeral director plus cemetery): no published figure.

-Cemetery fees (Litchfield / Thorak):
+Cemetery fees (Litchfield / Thorak Regional Cemetery):

 Full Northern Territory funeral costs guide